 Read on to see why having a PR pro in your corner is more important than ever.

 They can produce publishable content.
-In today’s digital world, we all know that visibility online is king.
+In today’s digital world, we know that online visibility is king.
 But how do you break through the noise?
 Entrepreneur says that one of the significant PR trends of 2020 will be creating new types of content that drive sales.
 PR pros can craft more than a press release; as adept storytellers, they can produce engaging, publishable content––from blogs and tweets to videos, webinars, and more––to bring visibility to your company.
-They can also work in tandem with your SEOs to develop keywords and topics that will ensure said content is most accessible to the customers you need to reach.
+They can also work in tandem with your SEOs to develop keywords and topics that ensure said content is most accessible to the customers you need to reach.

 They see the big marketing picture.
 Ad Age recently said that the roles and goals of marketing and PR have merged and converged, and the right PR pro can help steer the ship.
 As strategic thinkers, they can help a brand create authentic and meaningful messaging that is at the forefront of all digital marketing tactics.
 Whether your goal is free publicity or paid placement, that carefully-crafted image of your company is at the forefront, and there’s no one better to paint that picture than a PR pro.